How To Find Quickly A Bash Command Type?

 The

-command function can also be used to execute a command by suppressing the shell lookup.
+command builtin can also be used to execute a command by suppressing the shell lookup.
 This can ensure the use of the on-disk command.

 type: usage: type [-afptP] name [name ...]